deathbird/cheatsheets/linuxCLICheatsheet.md

 # show environment variable
 echo "$PATH"

-#You should use "double quotes" for any argument that contains expansions (such as $variable or $(command) expansions)
+# You should use "double quotes" for any argument that contains expansions (such as $variable or $(command) expansions)
 # and 'single quotes' for any other arguments.
 Single quotes make sure that everything in the quotes remains literal.
+# Escape using backslash \ inside double quotes.

 # Follow log:
 tail -100f /path/to/file | grep the_string_to_search_for

 # show users
+# last field for every user is the shell used, ie /bin/bash
 cat /etc/passwd

 # show groups